Shopify/quilt/packages/react-form/README.md

 addItem({cardNumber: '3131 3131 3131 3131'});
 ```

-You can choose to initialize the list with no card (same as above) or with existing cards coming from your database for example.
+You can choose to initialize the list with no card (same as above) or with existing cards e.g. coming from your database:

 ```tsx
 const loadedCards = [